pixprocoder/social-media-app/README.md

 ## Overview

-Social-Media.In this app have become an integral part of daily life, offering users diverse features to share, interact, and engage with content.
+Social-Media.In this app have become an integral part of daily life, offering users diverse features to share, interact, and engage with content. and more features will be added

 ## Social Media Application - Key Features